shraddhamkandpal/healthwallet-holder/README.md

 ## Introduction

-Welcome to Driving License Use Case - Holder application.
-In this application, you will be able to see how does a user access his/her Affinidi Wallet which will stores all of their verifiable credentials.
-Holder application is important as other than viewing the credentials, it can used to accept or to approve sharing of credentials.
+Welcome to Health Wallet Use Case - Holder application.
+In this application, you will be able to see how does a user access his/her Affinidi Health Wallet which will stores all of their health records.
+Holder application is important as other than viewing the records, it can used to accept or to approve sharing of records.

-You can either run this program in your local machine or try it out here: https://usecases.drivinglicense-holder.vc-generator.com/

 ## Initial Set Up